 Junior, Senior and Chief Years- Lahey Hospital & Medical Center

+Each year, Junior, Senior, and Chief residents will spend a total of 6 months at Lahey Hospital, broken up into three 2 month rotations.
 This is a broad-spectrum rotation, which represents the first exposure to a wide variety of plastic surgical problems, with specific attention focused on assessment and management.
 Residents will participate in all facets of care and will develop surgical and treatment skills appropriate for management of hand, breast, microsurgery and trauma plastic surgical cases.
 The rotation provides a unique insight into practice management and patient care within the setting of a suburban comprehensive healthcare system.

 The chief year serves to refine and hone plastic surgical and practice management skills prior to entering practice or fellowship.
 In addition to the additional responsibilities above, there are increased administrative and clinical responsibilities as chief resident to ensure that the service is kept running smoothly.
 There is also an expanded aesthetic experience including laser and skin care management.
 A higher responsibility level with regards to postoperative management will be expected, and the chief resident will have the additional administrative responsibilities for arranging Journal Club, M&M and determining the case distribution for the service.
 This requires a higher level of communication with residents, staff and office personnel.
 Many patients will rely on the chief resident as the "first call" person with aesthetic questions after surgery, in consultation with the staff attending.
 The foundations for critical review of practice methods should be in place, and the resident should be capable of selecting a "best method" from the multiple approaches they have been exposed to in the earlier year of training.

 Junior Year - Children's Hospital

-The second year rotation at Children’s Hospital is designed to provide broad exposure to pediatric plastic surgical problems, including cleft lip and palate, craniofacial anomalies and vascular abnormalities.
+The first year rotation at Children’s Hospital is designed to provide broad exposure to pediatric plastic surgical problems, including cleft lip and palate, craniofacial anomalies and vascular abnormalities.
 Residents will have additional exposure to oral/maxillofacial surgical problems in conference and the OR as provided by the expertise of the surgeons there.
 Initial evaluation, operative and long term craniofacial and pediatric management, and assessment of complex reconstructive problems are the focus of this rotation, where the Lahey Hospital & Medical Center resident integrates with the Harvard Plastic Surgery Service.

 Senior Year- Boston Medical Center

-Year 3 - Elective
+Chief Year - Elective